scanalesespinoza/all-about-me/biography/identity.md

 ## Professional Identity

-I am an Associate Principal Architect at Red Hat and technology leader operating at organization-wide scope, CNCF Ambassador, and Platform Engineering Ambassador (since 2024) with over 12 years of experience leading Cloud Native and Platform Engineering initiatives across Latin America.
-I am a strong candidate for Head-of-Technology-level responsibilities as the next step in my trajectory.
 Principal Architect and technology leader focused on turning constant technological change into a strategic advantage for organizations.

+I am an Associate Principal Architect at Red Hat and technology leader operating at organization-wide scope, CNCF Ambassador, and Platform Engineering Ambassador (since 2024) with over 11 years of experience leading Cloud Native and Platform Engineering initiatives across Latin America.
+I operate at organizational scope, aligning architecture, delivery, and technology decisions with organizational priorities.

 My distinctive strength is turning constant technological change—and the technical debt that follows—into a controlled, strategic advantage through early, sustainable adoption of new technologies.